nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 To update, you can simply follow one of the above installation instructions on the latest code/release.
 The Jagex Launcher itself will be able to self-update, so the only reason you will need to do that is to get bugfixes or newer RuneLite or HDOS versions.

 # Maintenance (Contributors only)
-If there is a new update released, you need to update the metafile url in generate_sources.py and then run that script to generate the new sources.
+If there is a new update released, you should simply be able to run generate_sources.py in the sources directory.
 Eventually, the fingerprint for the certificate that was used to sign the jwt will also need to be changed out once it expires.

 TODO: Add in automatic updates by polling that metafile periodically.